MaastrichtU-IDS/dsri-documentation/website/docs/guide-vpn.md

 ---

 :::danger **Important Note:**
 We do not grant access to the UM VPN.
 We only have documentation on how to use and set up the VPN when you already have access.
-If you would need access to the UM VPN please reach out to your information manager!
+If you would need access to the UM VPN, please reach out to your information manager!
 :::

 ## Request an account